linkeye/keylinkeye/README.md

 Keylinkeye uses the same key derivation functions (PBKDF2-SHA256 or scrypt), symmetric ciphers (AES-128-CTR or AES-128-CBC), and message authentication codes as [linkeye](https://github.com/linkeye/linkeye).
 You can export your generated key to file, copy it to your data directory's keystore, and immediately start using it in your local Ethereum client.

-*Note: starting in version 0.5.0, keylinkeye's `encrypt` and `decrypt` functions both return Buffers instead of strings.
-This is a breaking change for anyone using these functions directly!*

 ## Installation

 ```